 Lead Dust Testing

 Another type of sampling involves surface wipe methods.
 This can help determine background levels, ID possible contamination, or be utilized for clearance purposes at the end of an abatement, renovation, or repair project as part of a final inspection of the abatement or impact work.
 Since hand-to-mouth is the primary exposure pathway for lead to children, often dust-wipe testing is the most telling.
+A lead wipe test has advantages and disadvantages, but it is a fast and inexpensive way to evaluate settled particulates for traces of lead.

 These services can help comply with applicable regulations including the California Code of Regulations (CCR), Title 17: